 The preliminary findings of a study from Denmark suggest that children and young adults with diabetes may have seven times the risk of sudden cardiac death of young people without it.

-The study — led by researchers at Copenhagen University Hospital in Denmark — was presented at the American Heart Association’s Scientific Sessions 2017, held this week in Anaheim, CA.
+The study — led by researchers at Copenhagen University Hospital in Denmark — was presented at the American Heart Association’s

 The researchers suggest that the reason for the raised risk might be because diabetes causes abnormalities in blood vessels.